Run Cortex with Docker#

 start_docker=1 |

-start an internal docker (inside container) to run analyzers/responders |
+Start an internal Docker daemon inside the container to run analyzers/responders |

 --daemon-user <user> |